-- Skeletal – A form of striated muscle that is under voluntary control from the somatic nervous system.
+- Skeletal – striated muscle that is under voluntary control from the somatic nervous system.
 Identifying features are cylindrical cells and multiple peripheral nuclei.

-- Cardiac – A form of striated muscle that is found only in the heart.
+- Cardiac – striated muscle that is found only in the heart.
 Identifying features are single nuclei and the presence of intercalated discs between the cells.

-- Smooth – A form of non-striated muscle that is controlled involuntarily by the autonomic nervous system.
+- Smooth – non-striated muscle that is controlled involuntarily by the autonomic nervous system.
 The identifying feature is the presence of one spindle-shaped central nucleus per cell.

 Composition of Skeletal Muscle

 A muscle cell is very specialised for its purpose.
-One muscle cell is known as a muscle fibre, and its cell surface membrane is known as the sarcolemma.
+A single cell forms one muscle fibre, and its cell surface membrane is known as the sarcolemma.